2020 Toyota Sienna Trim Levels with Comparisons & Configurations.

-Compare the 2020 Toyota Sienna XLE vs. XLE Premium Trim Levels.
-What is the Difference?
+Compare the 2020 Toyota Sienna XLE vs. XLE Premium Trims.
+What is the difference?

 The XLE Premium includes Driver Easy Speak and the dual-view entertainment system.
 It also has Entune 3.0 Premium Audio with a three-year trial of dynamic navigation.

 Compare the 2020 Toyota Sienna XLE Premium vs. Limited (LTD).
 What is the difference?

 Dressed in fine leather, the Limited is another step up.
 Overhead a panoramic moonroof adds light and a sense of openness.
 To make sure that the front passenger is comfortable, it adds a passenger power chair.
 Life is quieter with laminated front-row side windows.